 - a sensation of fullness inside the ear

-In most cases, blockage of the ear canal with wax is a harmless event.
+In most cases, blockage of the ear canal with wax is harmless.

 Risk factors for ear wax blockage

-Some people are more prone to ear wax blockages than others.
+Some people are more prone to ear wax blockage than others.
 Reasons for this include:

 - a tendency to produce a lot of ear wax

 - hairy ear canals

 - overzealous cleaning with fingertips or cotton buds, which pushes wax further down the canals

 - inflammatory conditions of the skin or scalp.

 Your doctor can diagnose ear wax blockage by looking into your ear canal with an instrument called an otoscope.